paawak/spring-boot-demo/aws-docker-demo/README.md

 # About

 Demo for a Reactive Netty/Spring Boot Application within Docker.
-Can be accessed here: <http://localhost:8080/index.html>
+Can be accessed here: <http://localhost:5000/index.html>.
+This can also be deployed to AWS Elastic Beanstalk through command line or by uploading the *docker-compose.yml*

 # How build docker image